Home Search Gallery How-To Books Links Workshops About Contact

 When I was traveling in Germany in 1992, I used this lens for 80% of all my photos on an FA in program mode.
 It's fast, sharp, and does everything well.

-They were fairly inexpensive used around 2005, but climbing in value with FX digital cameras as of 2008.
-They will continue to appreciate until Nikon introduces an AF-S version of a fast 28mm fixed lens.
+These were fairly inexpensive used around 2005, but climbing in value with FX digital cameras as of 2008.
+They will continue to appreciate until Nikon introduces an AF-S version of a fast 28mm fixed lens, which is the Nikon 28mm f/1.8G of 2012.

-The 1970's AI version is the same optically as today's AI-s.
+The 1970's AI version is the same optically as today's AI-s, and sells for even less.

 Otherwise, this is a solid and classic lens.
 It's better to buy used for about half of the price of a new one.
 If price is no obstacle go for the 28/1.4D AF.